deformio/docs/docs/collections.md

 # Collections

-It used to group, validate and process documents.
+Collections are used to group, validate and process documents.

+You can also create a document without collection.

+## Collection advantages

+A collection is used to gain features like validation/processing.

+Full list of features is located [here](/documents/#features).

 ## Collection properties